Standard Terms of Engagement

 If a client has agreed with any other adviser any limitation on that adviser's liability, KYW will not be liable for anything that its client could have claimed from that adviser but could not do so because of that limitation.

 KYW's liability to its client for breach of contract or breach of duty or negligence or otherwise arising out of or in connection with KYW's engagement or the services KYW provides shall be limited to the extent permitted by law to that proportion of the loss or damage (including interest and costs) suffered by KYW's client which is ascribed to KYW by a Court allocating proportionate responsibility to KYW having regard to the contribution to the loss and damage in question of any other person responsible and/or liable to KYW's client for such loss and damage.

 A Practice Direction issued by The Law Society of Hong Kong confirms that subject to certain conditions, a solicitor may seek to limit his liability in business other than contentious business.
-KYW considers that in certain non-contentious business it is appropriate to limit its liability to clients.
+KYW considers that in non-contentious business it is appropriate to limit its liability to clients.
 In any non-contentious business, KYW’s liability shall be limited to the minimum insurance cover required by The Law Society of Hong Kong, currently at HKD20 million.

 Nothing in these terms or the covering letter which accompanies it shall exclude or restrict any liability arising from fraud or dishonesty, any liability for death or personal injury caused by negligence or any other liability which by law cannot be excluded or restricted.